MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 - The Azure Information Protection policy

-- Protection templates for the Azure Rights Management service
+- Protection templates for the protection service

-- Super users and delegated administrators for the Azure Rights Management service
+- Super users and delegated administrators for the protection service

-- Administration logs for the Azure Rights Management service
+- Administration logs for the protection service

-- Usage logs for the Azure Rights Management service
+- Usage logs for the protection service

 - Document tracking logs